 Everything else you should know about SharePoint Communication sites

 Basically, a communication site is a standalone SharePoint Site Collection.

 - It goes under the /sites managed path

-- It’s NOT associated with an Office 365 Group
+- It’s NOT associated with a Microsoft 365 group

 - Whatever the type of site you create, the site template is “SITEPAGEPUBLISHING#0”